rpdevries/rpdevries.github.io/_posts/2023-06-13-Dinosaur-Science-WY-2023.md

 |:--:|
 | <sup> Paul Sereno, Evan Saitta, Daniel Vidal, & George Crow carry the diplodocoid vertebra up the muddy incline. <br> PC: Emma Montgomery </sup> |

-Despite the muddy conditions this year, we managed to excavate and retrieve the final bones of the new diplodocoid.
-The dig site of the diplodocoid is now retired.
+Despite the muddy conditions this year, we managed to successfully retrieve the final bones of the new diplodocoid.
+The dig site of the diplodocoid has now been retired.
 All in all, this trip was a nice farewell to my very first dig site, though this certainly isn't my last dig site.

 | <img src="/assets/post-imgs/Victory_WY2023.png" alt="Posing with the fossil, WY 2023" width=420px> |
 |:--:|